Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Classes/Untitled.md

 ## Improvements

-- Get +1 Charm, max +2 - Get +1 Cool, max +2 - Get +1 Sharp, max +2 - Get +1 Tough, max +2 - Take another Monstrous move - Take another Monstrous move - Gain a haven, like [[the Expert]] has, with two options - Take a natural attacks pick - Take a move from another playbook - Take a move from another playbook
+- Get +1 Charm, max +2 - Get +1 Cool, max +2 - Get +1 Sharp, max +2 - Get +1 Tough, max +2 - Take another Monstrous move - Take another Monstrous move - Gain a haven, like [[The Expert]] has, with two options - Take a natural attacks pick - Take a move from another playbook - Take a move from another playbook

 After you have leveled up _five_ times, you qualify for [[advanced improvements]] in addition to these.
 They’re below.